Taylor Gray (racing driver): 2025: Full-time, first win

 On October 16, 2024, it was announced that Gray will run full-time for the 2025 season, driving the No. 54 Toyota for JGR.
+He started the season with a 5th-place finish at Daytona.
 At the Martinsville Spring race, Gray was leading the race after an overtime restart with one lap to go and had a shot to win.
-However, in the third turn, the car behind Gray in Sammy Smith went deep into the corner and got into the back of Gray hard enough that spun Gray around.
-Not only it costed Gray the win, but also cost Smith the win as well as Austin Hill snuck by both Smith and Justin Allgaier in the final corner to take home the win.
+However, in the third turn, the car behind Gray in Sammy Smith went deep into the corner and got into the back of Gray hard enough that it spun Gray around.
+Not only did it cost Gray the win, but it also cost Smith the win as well as Austin Hill snuck by both Smith and Justin Allgaier in the final corner to take home the win.
 Smith finished tenth while Gray finished 29th.
 After the race, Gray confronted Smith outside the infield care center where the two had an intense altercation where both had to be held back by security and NASCAR officials.
-Gray was eliminated from the playoffs following the Round of 12, but he later scored his first career win at Martinsville.
+Gray earned countless poles and top-tens, but he was ultimately eliminated from the playoffs following the Round of 12.
+He later scored his first career win during the playoffs at Martinsville.